-Our management is responsible for risk management on a day-to-day basis, and our board and its committees oversee the risk management activities of management.
-The audit committee assists the board in fulfilling its oversight responsibilities with respect to risk management in the areas of financial reporting, internal controls and compliance with legal and regulatory requirements, and, in accordance with NYSE requirements, discusses policies with respect to risk assessment and risk management.
-The compensation committee assists the board in fulfilling its oversight responsibilities with respect to the management of risks arising from our compensation policies and programs.
-The nominating and governance Committee assists the board in fulfilling its oversight responsibilities with respect to the management of risks associated with board organization, membership and structure, succession planning for our directors and executive officers, and corporate governance.
+Our management is responsible for risk management on a day-to-day basis, and our board oversees the risk management activities of management, which include our enterprise risk management program and the risks highlighted through our risk assessment process.
+The board's risk oversight responsibilities are fulfilled both by the board directly, including in areas such as ESG and sustainability oversight, as well as by its committees, each of which assists the Board in overseeing a part of the Company's overall risk management agenda.
+As more fully described below, the audit committee assists the board in fulfilling its oversight responsibilities with respect to risk management in the areas of data privacy, financial reporting, cybersecurity, internal controls and compliance with legal and regulatory requirements, and, in accordance with NYSE requirements, discusses policies with respect to risk assessment and risk management.
+The compensation committee assists the board in fulfilling its oversight responsibilities with respect to the management of risks arising from our compensation policies and programs and succession planning for our executive officers.
+The nominating and governance committee assists the board in fulfilling its oversight responsibilities with respect to the management of risks associated with board organization, membership and structure, succession planning for our directors and corporate governance.